Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 1. Intuition reveals deep truths in our lives

-Either about ourselves, other people, or life at large, intuition helps us to develop a deeper understanding and insight.
-The result is that we feel more intelligently guided in our thoughts, feelings, and decisions.
+Intuition helps us develop a deeper level of understanding and insight about ourselves, other people, and life at large.
+The result is that we feel more intelligently and intentionally guided in our thoughts, feelings, and decisions.

 2. Intuition helps us identify negative omens in our lives

 Failure, financial collapse, death, emotional threat – intuition puts us in touch with our instinctive defense systems, helping us to avoid harm.
-(How eerie but cool is that!)
+(By the way, how eerie but cool is that!)

 3. Intuition opens new paths to us

-By helping us to identify positive signs in our lives, intuition opens new doors to us when we least expect it.
+By helping us to tune into fresh opportunities and positive signs in our lives, intuition opens new doors when we least expect it – it’s quite magical.

 4. Intuition guides us and helps us to make wise decisions